NomadBSD Handbooklet

 If the graphics driver detection crashes the system, you can use a non-accelerated fallback driver (VESA or SCFB) by disabling the automatic detection in the boot menu:

-1. (Re)boot and enter the boot submenu Boot Options (7).
+- (Re)boot and enter the boot submenu

-3. Go back to main menu, and press <Enter> to boot.
+by pressing the key matching the item number. - Go back to main menu, and press

 ATI/AMD